Wremja: Characters

 Rullnokad Pets ja Aiku (Peeter Kelk and Aivar Sõnajalg) (Jan Uuspõld and Dan Põldroos) are local youngsters working in the car scrapyard.
-They're not very bright, and they love visiting the local nightclubs with their girlfriends.
+They're fairly unintelligent, even though either one may have occasional moments of wisdom and clarity.
+They love visiting nightclubs, drinking heavily and racing around in whatever cars they could afford.
+Aiku was also castrated by Uno’s tapeworm whom Zorro accidentally flushed, causing the former to attack everyone who happened to go to the toilet.

 Dr. Liiv (Anti Liiv) (Martin Padar) is a prominent psychiatrist and the village elder of Haabersti.
 Though professionally talented, he is extremely corrupt and likes going to bordellos and drinking moonshine with Zorro, Uno and Laar.

 Koomik Eints / Eints the Comedian (Eino Baskin) (Dan Põldroos) is an old school comedian who quotes Arkadi Raikin and wears winter clothing even during summer.
 He talks with a horrible rasp in his voice.

 Viki (Viktro King) (Jan Uuspõld) is a television figure and a former classmate of Uuno Nisu.
 He is almost always drunk.

 Feeliks Raudjalg (Dan Põldroos) is a molester who fakes that he is crippled.
 He pretends to be a proud Estonian freedom fighter, when he was really a spy for the KGB.

 Mürka ja Mürka perse / Mürka and Ass of Mürka (Jan Uuspõld and Dan Põldroos) is the ass of renowned Estonian basketball star Martin Müürsepp.
 It tends to have a life of its own and sometimes escapes from its owner.

 Inspektor Kukeke (Valdek Kukeke) (Dan Põldroos) is a corrupt, incompetent police.
 He gets his information on crimes from TV, because "newspapers are too expensive".